What is jaundice?

 The goal of treatment is to treat the underlying cause and provide supportive care while the cat recovers.

-Aggressive nutritional support which involves feeding a high calorie, high protein diet and if necessary, a feeding tube.
+Hepatic lipidosis: Aggressive nutritional support involves feeding a high-calorie, high protein diet and if necessary, a feeding tube.

+Hepatitis: Corticosteroids to reduce inflammation and analgesics to control pain.
 Other treatments may include fluid therapy to treat dehydration and correct electrolyte imbalances, SAMe (S-adenosylmethionine) is a naturally occurring compound in the body.
-Nutritional supplementation of SAMe can help to support the damaged liver by increasing levels of glutathione, a powerful antioxidant which helps the liver to remove drugs and toxins.
+Nutritional supplementation of SAMe can help to support the damaged liver by increasing levels of glutathione, a powerful antioxidant that helps the liver to remove drugs and toxins.

 Supportive care for jaundiced cats: